Introduction

 • What documentation was available?

-• What useful software-related information do you often refer to in your research projects?
+• What useful instruction manuals or reference guides do you often refer to in your research projects?

 Advantages of good documentation

 There are many advantages to writing guidance to go along with your research software.
-Software documentation helps yourself and others to use it successfully in the future and read your code ensuring that its value is sustained.
+Software documentation helps yourself and others to use it successfully in the future.
+If others can read your code then that ensures that its value is sustained.

 Research outputs often depend upon the code used to generate them.
 Clarity and confidence are essential in using code to perform calculations, simulations, or data analysis.
 All kinds of research processes and analysis pipelines can be made more reproducible by providing clear context and instructions for using it.

-There are many advantages to making your code more readable.
-Well-documented software is easier to maintain and has greater sustainability, which means it can continue to be used and modified for a longer period of time, despite changes in technology.
+There are many advantages to making your code more readable, too.
+Well-written software is easier to maintain and has greater sustainability.
+This means it can continue to be used and modified for a longer period of time, despite changes in technology.
 If software is more reusable then it encourages others to use it for their research, increasing the number of citations of that software and its overall research impact.

 Challenge